calebmsword/parsec-prototype/README.md

 This library is based off the library "Parseq" by Douglas Crockford from his book "How JavaScript Works".
 Functionally, this library is fully equivalent, and the differences are entirely stylistic.
 Crockford [gives his blessing](https://github.com/douglascrockford/parseq/issues/7#issuecomment-504800341) to all who wish to reimplement Parseq.

 ### requestors
 In Parsec, the building block of asynchronous logic is a kind of function we call a **requestor**.
 A requestor performs *one unit of work*.
-This unit of work typically involves asynchronous behavior.
+This unit of work can be synchronous or asynchronous.

 Requestors receive a callback that is called when the unit of work completes.
 We call these callbacks **receivers**.
-All receivers take one single argument: a *response*.
+All receivers exactly one argument: a *result*.
+The result is an object.

-The response may have a `value` property which represents the result of that unit of work.
-If the unit of work resulted in failure, then no value is provided (or the value is `undefined`).
+The result may have a `value` property which represents the result of that unit of work.
+If the unit of work resulted in failure, then the value is `undefined`.
 On failure, the response may optionally contain a `reason` property which can be used for logging purposes.

 A requestor may take a second argument we call a *message*.